SIGWROC/sigwroc/content/post/cccc-2023-events.md

 ## Awards

 Congratulations to [Anuj Gupta](https://english.arizona.edu/people/anuj-gupta)!
-Anuj is a recipient of the *Scholars for the Dream Award*.
+Anuj is a recipient of the *Scholars for the Dream Travel Award*.

 <hr>